Ashley Graham Shows Natural Beauty With New Swimsuit Pics And No Makeup Outing

-Plus-size model Ashley Graham is making waves as she showcases her natural beauty with behind the scenes swimsuit photos and steps out in Los Angeles sans makeup.
+Plus-size model Ashley Graham is making waves as she showcases her natural beauty with behind-the-scenes swimsuit photos and steps out in Los Angeles sans makeup.

 The 29-year-old model was spotted arriving at LAX airport on March 28 as she returned from a photo shoot in Fiji.
 Graham wore no makeup as she flaunted her curves in a nude-colored outfit, which put her natural beauty front and center.